wombat facts

 4. Wombats' teeth grow non-stop.

-Their teeth are a perfect example of evolving physical adaptations to ensure survival in the wild.
-For example, a wombat's knife-sharp incisors and powerful jaws tear apart plant material into bite-sized pieces.
+As obligate grazers, wombats have continuously growing incisors and molars1.
+Their incisors and powerful jaws tear apart plant material into bite-sized pieces.
 Meanwhile, their broad, flat molars act like an industrial grinder, turning the plant material into a paste.

 5. Wombats excrete cube-shaped poop.